 Number of jobs created by DREAM act by 2030

 Immigrants in New York are also helping to create jobs in the state through seasonal and temporary work.
-According to the US Department of Labor, New York employers were granted certifications to bring in more than 3,500 workers on H-2B visas in fiscal year 2011.
+Between 1990 and 2010, New York's supply of less-skilled workers born in the U.S. dropped by 1,239,639.
+Over that same period, the state's foreign-born, less-skilled labor force grew by 499,648, leaving a difference of 739,991 openings that immigrants could be filling.
+According to the US Department of Labor, New York employers were granted certifications to bring in more than 3,100 workers on H-2B visas in fiscal year 2013.
 These visas, often used to staff places like amusement parks, hotels, or landscaping services during peak season, have a powerful job creation effect.
 One study by the Partnership for a New American Economy and the American Enterprise Institute found that for every 100 H-2B visa workers, 464 jobs are created or preserved for American born workers.
-In New York the 3,500 visas authorized in FY 2011 supported more than 16,600 American jobs.
+In New York the 3,159 visas authorized in FY 2013 supported more than 14,658 American jobs.

 However, the H-2B visa can be costly and cumbersome to attain.
 The average employer spends $2,500 for each H-2B visa it sponsors, and applies to multiple federal agencies in the process.
 With a more streamlined visa program, job creation in the state could be greater.

 Aslaug Magnusdottir, a former corporate lawyer from Iceland, arrived in the United States for graduate school.
 She has since become one of many immigrant entrepreneurs in New York’s fashion industry.
 After working for Bloomingdales and Gilt Groupe, Magnusdottir noticed a gap in the fashion market.
 There was, she says, the customer who loves the runway pieces and the designer who wants to sell them, but production costs are high and traditional retailers see those purchases as risky, so a lot of pieces go unproduced.